 Picking the right credit card for your needs isn’t an easy feat, and that’s mostly because there are so many cards available right now.
 The sheer number of rewards credit cards alone available today is enough to blow anyone’s mind.
 It’s no wonder many consumers simply go with a card their friend recommends or one they randomly stumble upon while searching the web.

-If you want the right card for your needs, however, you’ll have to do more digging than that.
+If you want to pick the right card for your needs, however, you’ll have to do more digging than that.
 Some cards are best for different types of consumers and your personal credit profile might also limit the cards you can qualify for.

 Instead of relying on the suggestions of friends or direct mail advertisements to decide on your next card, take the time to uncover what you really need.
 These five steps can help you wind up with the ideal credit card for your lifestyle and goals.